The Ultimate Guide to Men’s Skincare

 Moisturizer – Every Day Importance: Moisturizer hydrates the skin and gives it some kind of barrier against the environment.
 Oily skin: This type of moisturizer is oil-free and gel-based.
 Dry skin: This type of moisturizer is rather thicker and cream-based.
 Sensitive skin: Fragrance-free and alcohol-free.
 Application: After cleansing, morning and night.

-Sunscreen – Every Morning
+Sunscreen – In the Morning

 Use sunscreens even when the sky is cloudy or you’re inside since UV rays penetrate glass.
 Application: Every morning after the moisturizer.